What is an accent?

 - Regional Accents - for example, people who are from Alabama often sound different than people who are from New York.

-What is accent reduction?
+What is American accent training?

 Training involves undergoing an accent assessment to identify your personal pronunciation patterns that need to be modified.
 Sessions target self-listening skills combined with the production of sound and speech patterns at the word, sentence, paragraph, and conversational level to increase your communication skills in American English.
 You will learn to improve your targeted vowel and consonant sounds combined with altering your speech patterns, such as rate of speech, intonation, word and syllable stress, and vocal intensity.
 Accent Savvy's program is designed to mimic the natural pronunciation order we learn as a child, thereby maximizing the effectiveness and minimizing the effort needed to change your accent patterns.